jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today, the rules that make our products hard to repair, tell us to wait on hold, have us sign confusing contracts, is our rulebook.
 While all these rules exist to keep us in the Industrial Age—they aren't arbitrary rules.
 They come from Industrial Age philosophy.
 Something to remember as we push the middle-class into the Computer Age.
 The antagonists feel justified using their Death Star.

-## The Era of Mass Collaboration Is Already Here
+## The Era of mass-collaboration Is Already Here

-The era of mass collaboration is here and growing.
+The era of mass-collaboration is here and growing.
 I included some examples below.
 Not only should you take a minute to contribute some of your time.
 You should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can help advance humanity with nothing but a laptop, the internet, and you.
 One day soon, you're job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
-It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, who are unneeded in the era of mass collaboration.
+It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, who are unneeded in the era of mass-collaboration.
 That's why the fear the Computer Age so much.

 Galaxy Zoo: https://www.zooniverse.org : The univerise is amazing.
 Our telescopes are collecting massive amounts of data about it.
 Astronomers can't look through it all.
 So they're asking for help.
 Right now, you can go onto Zooiverse and help astronomers classify stars and galaxies.
 You might even be the first to discover something new.